sumerman/clamorous/README.md

 available in history you may alter the value of the `{history_storage_time,{H,M,S}}` entry, where `H`, `M` and `S` is *Hours*, *Minutes* and *Seconds* respectively.
+There is also another setting named `history_min_items` which overrides `history_storage_time`, thus given number of items will be preserved even if they are older than prescribed by storage time.

 ### Match fields and big-documents

-For the case when messages are expected to have many fields only few of which would be used in subscriptions there may be match fields specification provided by setting the `match_fields` to the list of field's names, e.g.: `{match_fields,[idx, <<"foo">>, "bar"]}`.
+For the cases when messages are expected to have many fields only few of which would be used in subscriptions there may be match fields specification provided by setting the `match_fields` to the list of field's names, e.g.: `{match_fields,[idx, <<"foo">>, "bar"]}`.